 About Squid proxy servers

-Squid is a proxy caching server which provides proxy and cache services for Hyper Text Transport Protocol (HTTP), File Transfer Protocol (FTP), and other popular network protocols.
+Squid is a proxy caching server.
+It provides proxy and cache services for Hyper Text Transport Protocol (HTTP), File Transfer Protocol (FTP), and other popular network protocols.
+It acts as an intermediary between web servers and clients, storing content from the web and then providing a local copy for fast access, which improves network performance.
+It can also filter web traffic, helping to improve security.

 The Squid proxy cache server scales from the branch office to enterprise level networks.
 It provides extensive, granular access controls, and monitoring of critical parameters via the Simple Network Management Protocol (SNMP).